These fluffy chocolate chip muffins are so soft and taste like they came from the bakery! Recipe makes 1 dozen muffins.

 In a large mixing bowl, mix together the dry ingredients.

 In another bowl, mix the wet ingredients.

-Combine flour mixture with the wet ingredients and mix well.
+Combine milk mixture with the dry ingredients and mix well.

-Add in the milk, chocolate chips and mix again.
+Add in the chocolate chips and gently mix to combine.

 Bake.
 Once complete, allow them to cool before popping them out.